From PV Sindhu to Mary Kom: Indian Athletes Who Can Win a Medal at Tokyo Olympics 2020

 New Delhi: The biggest sporting carnival is now less than a week away and India will look to come up with inspiring performances.
 India had bagged six medals at the London 2012 Olympics (two Silver and four Bronze) which was one of their best renditions.
 However, the Indian contingent could only win two medals (one silver and one bronze) in the previous edition of the Rio Olympics.
-Thus, India will look to turn the tables in the upcoming Games.Also Read - 1st Covid Positive Case Reported From Olympics Village in Tokyo.
-Details Here
+Thus, India will look to turn the tables in the upcoming Games.Also Read - Tokyo 2020, Meet India's Olympic Medal Hope: Mirabai Chanu

 As many as 228 Indian players will take part in the Olympics, which is the highest ever for the country.
 Out of these 228 players, 119 will compete in 85 different medal categories.
 We take a look at 10 players/teams who could be the medal prospects for the country in the upcoming Tokyo Olympics 2020.
-Also Read - Tokyo Olympics 2020 Guidelines: No Group Photos on Podium, Participants to Wear Mask All Times, Confirms IOC
+Also Read - Tokyo 2020, Meet India's Olympic Medal Hope: Saurabh Chaudhary

-1. PV Sindhu (Badminton) Also Read - Pandemic Break Helped To Learn And Focus More On Technique: PV Sindhu
+1. PV Sindhu (Badminton) Also Read - Tokyo Olympics: Hopefully Will Have India's Biggest Medal Tally Till Now, Says Pullela Gopichand

 PV Sindhu.
 Image Credits: PTI